PKS 2052−474

 PKS 2052−474 is a blazar located in the southern constellation of Indus.
-The redshift of the object is (z) 1.491 and was discovered as a radio source during observations conducted at Parkes Observatory located in New South Wales, on September 1964.
+The redshift of the object is (z) 1.491 and was discovered as a radio source during observations conducted at Parkes Observatory located in New South Wales, in September 1964.
 It was later identified as a galaxy by Keith Tritton, with its radio spectrum described as flat, thus making it a flat-spectrum radio quasar.